One of my favourite things about WordPress is how flexible it is, both in terms of how your website looks (themes) and how it behaves (plugins).

 Does it look like a plugin that will do what you want it to do?
 Does it look like some degree of care and attention has gone into producing the user interface (and the screenshots)?

-I’ve worked with enough web developers to know they aren’t all visually-thinking people, and often don’t give enough thought to how people will actually use their software.
-The plugin might do what you need it to do, but will you actually be able to set it up and use it with ease?
+I’ve worked with enough web developers to know they aren’t all visually-thinking people.
+Developers often don’t don’t give enough thought to how people will actually interact with their software.
+The plugin might do what you need it to do, but will you actually be able to set it up and use it?

 Do the FAQs look useful?

 A well-maintained list of frequently-asked questions, and a dedicated support forum in which the plugin authors make regular appearances all count in favour of a good plugin.
-It’s always worth thinking about what you’ll do if you run into a problem, and that’s where the final point I’d like to raise comes in…
+It’s worth thinking about what you’ll do if you run into a problem.
+That’s where the final point I’d like to raise comes in…

 Is there a subscription or premium version available?